 Being plastic neutral means that for any amount of plastic we use in our operations, a measured equivalent of plastic waste is recovered and removed from the environment through recycling and/or waste management efforts.
-We are able to do this by partnering with Cleanhub, a company that collects and repurposes plastic before it enters the ocean.
+In our pursuit for plastic neutrality, Ocean Brands is partnering with Cleanhub, a company that collects and repurposes plastic before it enters the ocean.

 Based in Berlin, Cleanhub is an innovative sustainability start-up dedicated to preserving and protecting the world’s oceans by effectively managing plastic waste before it enters the environment.
 Together with brand partners, Cleanhub empowers local communities around the world to manage the collection and safe disposal of single-use and non-recyclable plastics.
 Treatment and recovery partners are also engaged to allow for non-recyclable waste to be turned into alternative fuel.

 Globally, 91% of plastic waste does not get recycled.
 Non-recyclable items such as plastic bags, wrappers, and food containers end up in the environment because it is too expensive to treat them.
 Cleanhub steps in by collecting these items and turning them into something with value.
 They get repurposed as an energy source.

 Cleanhub uses software to monitor, track, and verify how much waste is recovered by their collection partners.
 Partners report plastic waste collection through an app that connects them to a curated network of safe treatment facilities.
 Through this digital platform, Cleanhub can guarantee that all parties involved have collected and treated the plastic waste as promised.

 Learn more about Cleanhub and check out this quick explainer video on plastic neutrality: